IamKay/100DaysOfCode/README.md

 * Day 47
   > Finally finished the work.
 It was really a front end pickle and kinda led me to the edge.
 Hope that i keep facing the edges.
 So, probably something new tomorrow.

+* Day 48
+  > So, i tried circle packing in JS today.
+Turns out JS canvas is still not that mature.
+There aren't methods to read an image without a canvas.
+Its not easy for me to accept defeat for JS.
+I will try another approach, but not in the near future.I will push something or other here in this week though.